5 Tips to Support Kids with Autism This Chinese New Year

 Books with visual content can be a valuable tool to help children preload and prepare for Chinese New Year festivities.

-Managing Sensory Overload During Chinese New Year for Kids with Autism
+Managing Sensory Overload During Chinese New Year for Children with Autism

 Chinese New Year celebrations can be overwhelming with bright decorations, loud firecrackers, and crowded gatherings.
 Prepare sensory aids like noise-canceling headphones, sunglasses, or fidget toys to help your child manage overstimulation.
 Whenever possible, identify quiet spaces at each location where your child can take a break if needed.